gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 :: Proceed with installation?
 [Y/n] n
 ```

-Ok looks like `rsync` is already installed.
+Ok looks like `rsync` was already installed.

-Maybe when Opam isn't managing the Cygwin environment for us we need to to
+Maybe when Opam isn't managing Cygwin for us we need to to manually
 update the shell environment to bring various commands into PATH?
 ```
 PS C:\Users\s\conf-ao> (& opam env --switch=default) -split '\r?\n' | ForEach-Object { Invoke-Expression $_ }